 Study Abroad and Student Conduct Records: Students who declare an interest in studying abroad are subject to conduct record checks.

+abroad are subject to conduct record checks.
 Information that will be shared with the Center for Global Study and Engagement includes, but is not limited to, notice of a pending formal grievance complaint and process and determination of a violation(s) of the Sexual Harassment and Misconduct Policy.
 It is within the sole discretion of the College to determine whether a student who has violated College policy is eligible to study abroad.
 Consideration and qualification for study abroad are not disciplinary determinations but may be affected by a student's conduct record.